What is Intern Housing?

 I’m in a Miltimore 2x2 suite, where will I cook and store food?

-Interns staying in a Miltimore 2x2 suite can cook and store food in community kitchens on each floor.
+Interns staying in a Miltimore 2x2 suite will not have an in-unit kitchen.
+They can cook and store food in community kitchens on each floor.
 There are 2 community kitchens with full sized appliances on each floor in Miltimore Hall.
 Housing and Residence Life is not responsible for food stored in communal kitchens.

 Can I use the University gym or recreational facilities?

-How do I connect to internet and cable?
+How do I connect to the internet and cable?

-• Cable TV information: Apogee is the cable TV service within residence halls and a list of channels can be found here.
+- Cable TV information: a list of channels can be found here.
 You must provide your own TV and cable cord.

-You can submit a maintenance request, or if it requires service after hours, contact the Housing 24 hr Desk at 704-687-5576.
+You can submit a maintenance request, or if it requires service after hours, contact the Housing 24 hr Desk designated for your hall:

 Where can I do laundry?

-Access to laundry is free and available in all buildings.
+Laundry is free in all buildings.
 You are responsible for providing your own detergent.
 Miltimore Hall has laundry rooms on each floor.
 Martin Hall has in-unit washers/dryers.

 What is my campus address?